kettanaito/react-advanced-form/docs/validation/validation-messages.md

 # Validation messages

 ## Introduction
-Having an ability to display different validation messages at different states of validation is a common requirement for any modern form.
+Having an ability to display different validation messages at different states of the validation is a common requirement toward any modern form.
 Just as with the validation rules, we have refined an approach of declaring validation messages which serves gracefully in full-scale applications.

 ## Specification